Neonatal Intensive Care Unit (NICU)

 Families and friends are welcome to spend time with a new mother and her baby.
 A nurse will instruct visitors on how to wash their hands properly before each visit.
 During medical emergencies or procedures, visitors may need to wait before entering the nursery or be asked to leave.
 The nursing staff will provide additional information.

 Visitors are limited to two at the bedside - one parent and one visitor.
-Families are allowed two visitors per day, except for both sets of grandparents, who are permitted to visit on the day of admission.
+Families are allowed 2 visitors per day, with the exception of both sets of grandparents on admission.
 Hospital policy requires that children must be over the age of 12 to visit.
-No sibling visitation is allowed for children under the age of 12 during RSV/Flu season (dates are subject to change as determined by the physician).
-During the non-season, sibling visitation is subject to restriction.
-Staff members are only permitted to discuss the infant's condition with parents in person or by phone.
-Visitors cannot hold, feed, or touch the infant unless it is a parent or grandparent.
+No sibling visitation, less than 12 years old, allowed during RSV/Flu season (time changes as determined by physician).
+During non-season, sibling visitation is subject to restriction.
+Staff members are only permitted to discuss the infant's condition with parents in person and on the phone.
+Grandparents may touch and hold the baby for a short period.

 Parents, Siblings, and Grandparents

-- The infant's parents must accompany the grandparents.
-Please limit visitors at the baby's bedside to two (one grandparent and one parent) individuals at a time.
-Since grandparents may visit any time with parents, we kindly request that they refrain from visiting during friends'/relatives' visiting times.
-Grandparents may touch and hold the baby for a short period and are permitted to feed, bathe, or provide any other care at the discretion of the parents and nursing staff.
+• The infant's parents must accompany grandparents.
+Please limit visitors at the baby's bedside to two (one grandparent and one parent) at a time.
+Since grandparents may visit any time with parents, we ask that they do not visit during friends/relatives' visiting times.
+Grandparents may touch and hold the baby for a short period and are permitted to feed, bathe, or render any other care at the discretion of the parents and nursing staff.

 Other Family Members and Friends

-- Family members and friends are welcome to visit the mother and baby
+• Family members and friends are welcome to visit mother and baby

 Going Home

-Babies in the Neonatal Intensive Care Nursery are discharged when they no longer have emergent medical issues and have reached the following milestones:
+Babies in the Neonatal Intensive Care Unit are discharged when they no longer have emergent medical issues and have reached the following milestones:

 Preparation for your baby's discharge begins early during the hospital stay.
 Parents are taught all aspects of the baby's care, and written instructions will be included in the baby's discharge information.